angular/angular/aio/content/guide/elements.md

 Previously, when you wanted to add a component to an app at runtime, you had to define a _dynamic component_.
 The app module would have to list your dynamic component under `entry-components`, so that the app wouldn't expect it to be present at startup, and then you would have to load it, attach it to an element in the DOM, and wire up all of the dependencies, change detection, and event handling, as described in [Dynamic Component Loader](guide/dynamic-component-loader).
-Using an Angular custom element makes the process much simpler and more transparent, by providing all of the infrastructure and framework automatically -- all you have to do is define the kind of event handling you want.
+Using an Angular custom element makes the process much simpler and more transparent, by providing all of the infrastructure and framework automatically&mdash;all you have to do is define the kind of event handling you want.
 The Popup Service example app compares the two methodologies by defining a component that you can either load dynamically or convert to a custom element.

 - `popup.component.ts`  defines a simple pop-up element that displays an input message, with some animation and styling.